AyeshaUllah/UnixGreenhouse/INSTALL.md

 ![rpi](https://github.com/AyeshaUllah/UnixGreenhouse/assets/123969109/0c7721c5-6e23-4a0c-84ec-4bf786d446ee)

 ## Preparing the Raspberry Pi
+Using Raspberry Pi OS, flash the MicroSD of the Raspberry Pi 4 with Debian Bookworm (64-bit).

 Open the terminal.
 Update and upgrade the Raspberry Pi's packages by typing the following commands.
 ```
 sudo apt update